 There are already a number of countries that have constitutionally recognized the right to a healthy environment.
-Canada can look to these examples to better understand why, even all the way back in 1978, CELA wanted Bill C-60 to include environmental protections.
+Canada can look to these examples to better understand why, even all the way back in 1978, CELA pushed the government to include environmental protections.
+Canada has one of the world’s most renowned environmental lawyers, David R. Boyd who has been writing on the topic of constitutional protections for the environment for years.
+His books, including The Right to a Healthy Environment and The Rights of Nature are important resources for thinking more about constitutional rights to a healthy environment.

-1. Norway: In 1992, the Northern European country of Norway added Article 112 to its Constitution.
+1. Norway: In 1992, Norway added Article 112 to its Constitution.
 This provision states that, “every person has the right to an environment that is conducive to health and to a natural environment whose productivity and diversity are maintained.
 Natural resources shall be managed on the basis of comprehensive long-term considerations which will safeguard this right for future generations as well.”

-Recently, the first constitutional challenge of this provision was filed in a Norwegian court and although ultimately unsuccessful, it was the first case of its kind and is likely to be used as a stepping stone for future lawsuits.
+Recently, the first lawsuit relying on this constitutional provision was filed in a Norwegian court and although ultimately unsuccessful, it was the first case of its kind and is likely to be used as a stepping stone for future lawsuits.
 The case began in 2016, when Greenpeace Norway and the Norwegian environmental non-governmental organization, Nature and Youth (the plaintiffs) filed a lawsuit against the government of Norway (the defendants), alleging that the government was in violation of Article 112.

 The plaintiffs argued that when the government of Norway awarded drilling licenses to oil and gas companies, including the nationally owned Statoil, licenses which would allow them to drill for oil in the Barents Sea – the northernmost drilling sites in the Arctic – they were violating their constitutional promises.